(Updated December 19, 2023)

 - Bring healthy snacks – Be prepared and pack some healthy snacks that travel well, like baby carrots, snap peas, dried fruit, and nuts.
 As tempting as it may be to “bribe” your child with a pack of M&M’s or a chocolate croissant from Starbuck’s for being “good” on the plane – resist the temptation.
 Sugar lowers your immune system’s ability to fight off germs within 20 minutes of consumption – just as the passenger behind you starts hacking away.

 - Take Oscillococcinum – Oscillococcinum is an amazing homeopathic remedy for colds and flus.
-But did you know that it can also help preventatively?
+One study found that Oscillococcinum reduced the time to no symptoms significantly faster than the placebo group – in as little as 2 days!
+And did you know that it can also help preventatively?
 Give yourself and each member of your family 1 vial of Oscillococcinum before getting on that plane to give everyone a quick and easy immune boost.

 - Clear your nose – Stop those germs from multiplying and taking hold in the first place.
 Spraying your noses with Xlear nasal spray and blowing out any germs before they can grab hold is one of the easiest and most effective ways to keep from getting sick in the first place!
 Xlear comes in a spray for older kids and adults, and in nasal drops for babies, and they’re small enough that you can carry them right on the plane in your TSA-approved quart-sized liquids bag.
 Spray and blow (or suck out with a bulb syringe or Nose Frida) throughout your plane ride, or at least as soon as you get off!